-About Our City Government Structure
+About Our City Government Structure - Council-Manager

 In the council-manager form of government, the council is the governing body of the city, elected by the public, and the manager is hired by the council to carry out the policies it establishes.
 The council usually consists of five to nine members including a mayor (or council president) who is either selected by the council or elected by the people as defined in the city charter.
 The size of the council is generally smaller than that of a mayor-council municipality and council elections are usually nonpartisan.

 The council provides legislative direction while the manager is responsible for day-to-day administrative operations of the city based on the council's recommendations.
-The mayor and council, as a collegial body, are responsible for setting policy, approving the budget, and determining the tax rate.
+The mayor and council, as a collegian body, are responsible for setting policy, approving the budget, and determining the tax rate.

 Typically, the mayor is recognized as the political head of the municipality but is a member of the legislative body and does not have the power to veto legislative actions.